Right 2 Dream Too

-Right 2 Dream Too (known to locals as R2D2 or R2DTOO) is a self-managed houseless encampment in Portland, Oregon incorporated as a nonprofit organization.
-The camp was set up in October, 2011 on private property in Old Town Chinatown at Northwest 4th Avenue and West Burnside Street.
+Right 2 Dream Too (known to locals as R2D2 or R2DTOO) is a self-managed homeless encampment in Portland, Oregon incorporated as a nonprofit organization.
+The initial encampment was set up in October, 2011 on private property in Old Town Chinatown at Northwest 4th Avenue and West Burnside Street.
 The camp had permission from the property owner, but it was not authorized by the city.
-Right 2 Survive, the encampment's parent group and founder, organized an overnight shelter run by other unhoused Portlanders.
-Right 2 Survive has not been active with Right 2 Dream Too since 2017.
+Right 2 Survive, the encampment's parent group and founder, organized an overnight shelter run by other homeless.

-The operation erected tents and built a fence without necessary permits, and was assessed fines for doing so (but did adjust the fence to come into compliance before leaving Old Town).
-It has now been providing a safe place for unhoused Portlanders for over 10 years.
+The operation erected tents and built a fence without necessary permits, and was assessed fines for doing so.

 Operations

 Code of conduct reads drug and weapon free zone as cited by Oregon Public Broadcasting in February 2016.
 There is a general area and a member area.
 Full time lodging and tiny homes are for member benefit only.
 Membership is restricted and it is subject to several rounds of approval process by existing members.
 Non-members sleep on the floor and are restricted to 12 hours per 24 hour period, as of June 2017.

 The camp is self managed and has a 24-hour security desk staffed by camp residents at its entrance.
-While monetary contribution is not required of occupants, contribution (sweat equity) towards the operation of the encampment is required.
+While monetary contribution is not required of occupants, contribution towards the operation of the encampment is expected.

 Portland Tribune reported in August 2020 that about 100 people utilize the encampment every 24 hours, but R2D2 does not collect or maintain any information on the overnight guests.